yash11K/reddit_clone/README.md

 - DO NOT CREATE A PULL REQUEST TO MERGE IN THE MAIN BRANCH. you will see an option to change your branches on where to submit PR. choose your branch
 - mention the #issue_number which your PR solves so that it automatically links to the issue.
 - submit the PR

+## The App Currently uses Postgres DataBase.
+Connect it to your DB by giving credentials in the Application.properties
+## Do not add Application.properites in the commit.
+Commit only the changes required to fix that issue.